jhelgert/IliasDownloaderUniMA/README.md

 ## Usage

 Starting from version 0.5.0, only your uni_id and your password is required.
-In general, a simple download script to download all files from the current semester looks like this:
+In general, a simple download script to download all files of the current semester looks like this:

 ```python